pocomane/brewed-in-the-apocalypse/bita-strong.md

 The scenarist will always give the possibility to act differently from that point on.

+__Tell imminent troubles (move)__ when the scenarist asked to all the protagonists in the scene what they do, and if they stop after a while without triggering any move, she will add to the scene something that give them new things to react to.
+She can introduce such elements playing as an NPC.
+She may decide to substitute this move with a *Describe the scene (move)*.

+__The worst happens (move)__ When a question is not handled by the protagonists for too much time, the scenarist will wait for them to stop to talk, then she will make the situation evolves in a new trouble that they can not avoid reacting in any way.
+She may also invent and assign an harm to a character when appropriate.
+She may decide to substitute this move with a *Tell imminent troubles (move)*.

 __Face the uncertain (move)__ When a character does something risky or that has uncertain consequences, and there are no other more specific moves, a roll is needed.
 The scenarist decides which harms of the character are relevant while